typeorm/typeorm/docs/multiple-data-sources.md

     .getMany()
 ```

-This feature is supported only in postgres and mssql databases.
+This feature is supported only in postgres, mssql and gaussdb databases.
 In mssql you can also combine schemas and databases, for example:

 ```typescript